Registration & Fees

 Student Financial Services

-When and how do I pay my student bill?
+When and how do I pay my student's academic year's bill?

 UVM sends all student bills electronically.
 Billing notification emails will be sent to your UVM assigned email address (so be sure to check it regularly).
 Your fall semester bill is generated after you’ve registered for courses, in mid-July.
 Your bill will include tuition, comprehensive fee, room charge, meal plan, and Inter Residence Association fees as applicable.
 For more information, visit the Student Financial Services website.